axieuser12/rag/README.md

 # 🧠 Public RAG File Processor

-A secure, multi-user RAG (Retrieval-Augmented Generation) system where users provide their own OpenAI and Supabase credentials to process documents and create searchable knowledge bases.
+A secure, production-ready RAG (Retrieval-Augmented Generation) system where users provide their own OpenAI and Supabase credentials to process documents and create searchable knowledge bases.

 ## 🔒 Security Features